As a young girl, Ada Lovelace dreamt of flying.

 Fighting the Current

-Gold-medal swimmer Simone Manuel, who broke barriers of her own at this year's Olympics.
+Gold-medal swimmer Simone Manuel, who broke barriers of her own at the 2016 Olympics.

 So how can we make this easier for future generations?